- Search The Registry

 - My Account

 *This date in 1975 marks the birth of Radmilla Cody.
-She is an African Native American model, singer and activist.
+She is an African Native American (Navajo) model, singer, and activist.

 Radmilla A. Cody was born into the Tłʼááshchíʼí clan of the Navajo Nation.
 Her father is Black.
 She was raised in the rural areas of the Navajo Nation AZ, NM, Utah by her maternal grandmother.